Portrait of Monsieur Bertin: Preparation and execution

 Ingres was self-critical and consumed by self-doubt.
 He often took months to complete a portrait, leaving large periods of inactivity between sittings.
 With Bertin, he agonised in finding a pose to best convey both the man's restless energy and his age.
 At least seven studies survive, three are signed and dated.
 Ingres was a master draftsman and the sketches, if not fully realised, are highly regarded in their own right.
 The sketches are exemplary in their handling of line and form, and similar in size.

-The earliest study has Bertin standing and leaning on a table in an almost Napoleonic pose.
-His hard, level stare is already established, but the focus seems to be on his groin rather than his face.
-Ingres struggled with the sketch; the head is on a square of attached paper which must have replaced an earlier cut-out version, and other areas have been rubbed over and heavily reworked.
+The earliest study shows Bertin standing and leaning on a table in an almost Napoleonic pose.
+His hard stare is already established, but the focus seems to be on his groin rather than his face.
+Ingres struggled with the sketch; the head is on a square of attached paper which must have replaced an earlier version that was cut out, and other areas have been rubbed over and heavily reworked.
 The next extant drawing shows Bertin seated, but the chair is missing.
-The last extant sketch is the closest to the eventual painting, with a chair, though his bulk has not yet been filled out.

-Frustrated by his inability to capture his subject, Ingres broke down in tears in his studio, in company.
+The last surviving sketch is the closest to the eventual painting and has a chair, though his bulk has not yet been filled out.
+Frustrated by his inability to capture his subject, Ingres broke down in tears in both his studio and in company.
 Bertin recalled "consoling him: 'my dear Ingres, don't bother about me; and above all don't torment yourself like that.
 You want to start my portrait over again?
 Take your own time for it.
 You will never tire me, and just as long as you want me to come, I am at your orders.'"
 After agreeing to a breathing spell Ingres finally settled on a design.

 Early biographers provide differing anecdotes regarding the inspiration for the distinctive seated pose.
-Henri Delaborde said Ingres observed Bertin in this posture while arguing politics after dinner with his sons.
-According to Eugène Emmanuel Amaury Duval (who said he had heard the story from Bertin), Ingres noticed a pose Bertin took while seated outside with Ingres and a third man at a café.
+Henri Delaborde said Ingres observed Bertin in this posture while arguing politics after dinner.
+According to Eugène Emmanuel Amaury Duval (who said he had heard the story from Bertin), Ingres noticed a pose Bertin took while with Ingres at a café.
 Bertin said that Ingres, confident that he had finally established the pose for the portrait, "came close and speaking almost in my ear said: 'Come sit tomorrow, your portrait is [as good as] done.'"In another version of the story, Ingres saw Amaury Duval take up the pose.
 See Rosenblum (1990), 102 Bertin's final pose reverses the usual relationship between the two men.
 The artist becomes the cool, detached observer; Bertin, usually calm and reasoned, is now restless and impatient, mirroring Ingres' irritation at spending time on portraiture.